Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

     .Callback<BinaryData, CancellationToken>((st, ct) => mockSessionState = st)
     .Returns(Task.CompletedTask);

-// ReturnsAsync needs to be called with a lambda to eagerly access the most up to date session state.
+// ReturnsAsync needs to be called with a lambda in order to eagerly access the most up to date session state.

 mockSessionReceiver
     .Setup(receiver => receiver.GetSessionStateAsync(